Why Are Hackers After Your Email?

 That means there’s a good chance that hackers already have access to your email account information.
 How?
 Criminals can easily buy leaked credentials on the Dark Web.

-If you want to see if your information has been compromised, try Aura’s Identity Guard Dark Web Scanner.
-We scan the Dark Web to see if you’re at risk for identity theft, account hijacking, spam, credit theft, and more.
+If you want to check if your personal information has been compromised, try a free dark web scan to see if you're at risk for identity theft, account hijacking, credit theft, and other online threats.

 Malware is malicious software that can steal your email login, harm your devices, and more.